 After spending a full week investigating the strengths of each solution, CrashPlan for Small Business emerged as the hands-down winner.
 Seamless OS integration was a huge advantage for the company’s Mac users, and CrashPlan’s second-to-none security inspired total confidence for Satkovich.

 “It literally does everything that you need it to do,” he said, “In terms of functionality, it’s rock-solid.”

-Peer Pressure Creative frequently uses Dropbox for day-to-day collaboration, and Satkovich noted that he examined whether the sync-and-share application could work as backup.
-Ultimately, he found that while Dropbox is great for productivity, it couldn’t fulfill the role of a true business backup solution.
+Peer Pressure Creative frequently uses Dropbox for day-to-day collaboration, and Satkovich noted that he examined whether the sync-and-share application could work as data loss protection.
+Ultimately, he found that while Dropbox is great for productivity, it couldn’t fulfill the role of a true business data loss protection solution.
 “We considered Dropbox, but it wasn’t really a backup solution,” says Satkovich.